 Family Psychology is a distinct specialty within the larger field of psychology that integrates systems-oriented theories and treatment models into professional practice.
 Family Psychology is often viewed as where the fields of professional psychology and family therapy meet– a profession onto itself with a distinct, unique body of knowledge and modes of training.
 The American Psychological Association offers the following description.
 The specialty is also recognized by the American Board of Professional Psychology (ABPP; info here).
-Many Family Psychologists also belong to the American Family Therapy Academy or the Society for Family Psychology, Divison 43 of the American Psychological Association.
+Many Family Psychologists also belong to the American Family Therapy Academy or the Society for Family Psychology, Division 43 of the American Psychological Association.

 Training Program Objectives

 The training experience is tailored to each student’s unique learning goals and professional developmental level.
 Trainees are expected to develop a working learning contract and regularly update it with their primary supervisor.
 Because the program is set in a family-focused outpatient clinic, trainees can expect to gain experience and training specific to private practice (e.g., diagnostic formulation, documentation standards, interfacing with child protection, etc.).
 Additionally, the program facilitates growth in the following areas:

 - Therapeutic reflective functioning

 - The ability to consider context

 - Second-order change